awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ae.md

 **Problem:** When you try to communicate with a CodeCommit repository, a message appears that says “Rate Exceeded” or with an error code of “429”\.
 Communication either slows significantly or fails\.

 **Cause:** All calls to CodeCommit, whether from an application, the AWS CLI, a Git client, or the AWS Management Console, are subject to a maximum number of requests per second and overall active requests\.
-You cannot exceed the maximum allowed request rate for an AWS account in any AWS Region\.
-If requests exceed the maximum rate, you receive an error and further calls are temporarily throttled for your AWS account\.
+You cannot exceed the maximum allowed request rate for an Amazon Web Services account in any AWS Region\.
+If requests exceed the maximum rate, you receive an error and further calls are temporarily throttled for your Amazon Web Services account\.
 During the throttling period, your connections to CodeCommit are slowed and might fail\.

 **Possible fixes:** Take steps to reduce the number of connections or calls to CodeCommit or to spread out requests\.
 Some approaches to consider:
 + **Implement jitter in requests, particularly in periodic polling requests**